AiPEX-Lab/3D-printed-Prosthetic-Design/README.md

-# 3D-printed-Prosthetic-Design
+# Introduction
-This repository contains open-source data and code for 3D-printed prosthetic design research.
+This repository contains open-source data and code for 3D-printed prosthetic design research [1,2].

+This research aims to (1) 3D-reconstruct an object using a mobile phone and (2) predict the mechanical properties of 3D-printed shells from filament material data and a printing process parameter.
+These components can be implemented in the design of 3D-printed prosthetics to increase accessibility.

 # Digital Reconstruction
 ## Overall Pipeline
-All code for 3D reconstruction is in "3D reconstruction code" folder.
+All code for 3D reconstruction is in the "3D reconstruction code" folder.

 Target video → Extract images → Remove background → Reconstruction via Neuralangelo → Post-processing → Final Mesh